-The detail at the band edges for the overall channel is shown in Fig 15c and Fig 15d.
-Fig 15d shows that the frequency relationship (56"INVALID_FIELD: Object" f_H between NTSC visual carrier and ATV carrier) requires a shift in the ATV spectrum with respect to the nominal channel.
+The detail at the band edges for the overall channel is shown in Fig 22c and Fig 22d.
+Fig 22d shows that the frequency relationship (57 19/22fH between NTSC visual carrier and ATV carrier) requires a shift in the ATV spectrum with respect to the nominal channel.
 The shift equals +45.8 KHz, or about +0.76%.
 This is slightly higher than currently applied channel offsets and reaches into the upper adjacent channel at a level of about -40 dB.
-If that is another ATV channel, the nominal situation is restored.
+If that is another ATV channel, its spectrum is also shifted upward, therefore no spectral overlapping occurs.
 If it is an NTSC channel, the shift is below the (RF equivalent of the) Nyquist slope of an NTSC receiver where there is high attenuation, and it is slightly above its customary lower adjacent channel sound trap.
 No adverse effects of the shift have been found nor are they foreseen.
+An additional shift of the ATV spectrum is used in order to track the dominant NTSC interferer which may be assigned an offset of -10 KHz, 0KHz, or 10 KHz.

-NTSC interference can be detected by the circuit shown in Fig 16, where the signal-tointerference plus noise ratio of the binary Data Field Sync is measured at the input and output of the comb filter, and compared to each other.
-This is accomplished by creating an error signal at each rejection filter port by comparing the received signal with a stored reference of the field sync.
+NTSC interference can be detected by the circuit shown in Fig 23, where the signal-to-interference plus noise ratio of the binary Data Field Sync is measured at the input and output of the comb filter, and compared to each other.
+This is accomplished by creating two error signals.
+The first is created by comparing the received signal with a stored reference of the field sync.
+The second is created by comparing the rejection filter output with a combed version of the internally stored reference field sync.
 The errors are squared and integrated.
 After a predetermined level of confidence is achieved, the path with the largest signal-to-noise ratio (lowest interference energy) is switched in and out of the system automatically.

 There is a reason to not leave the rejection comb filter switched in all the time.
 The comb filter, while providing needed cochannel interference benefits, degrades white noise performance by 3 dB.
 This is due to the fact that the filter output is the subtraction of two full gain paths, and since white noise is uncorrelated from symbol to symbol, the noise power doubles.
+There is an additional 0.3 dB degradation due to the 12 symbol differential coding.
+See below under Trellis Decoding.
 If little or no NTSC interference is present, the comb filter is automatically switched out of the data path.
+When the NTSC service is phased out, the comb filter is omitted from ATV receivers.

-6.2.3.7 Channel Equalizer
+6.2.3.7 Channel Equalizer (Modified 12-7-94)